livewire/livewire/docs/javascript.md

     // Access the `$wire` object of the parent component if one exists...
     $parent,

+    // Access the root DOM element of the Livewire component...
+    $el,

+    // Access the ID of the current Livewire component...
+    $id,

     // Get the value of a property by name...
     // Usage: $wire.$get('count')